pydicom/pynetdicom/docs/tutorials/create_scu.rst

 * Errors and exceptions that have occurred, prefixed by ``E:``
-* The contents of various association related messages, such as the SCU's association request (A-ASSOCIATE-RQ) and SCP's association accept (A-ASSOCIATE-AC) messages, usually prefixed by ``D:``
+* The contents of various association related messages, such as the SCU's association request (A-ASSOCIATE-RQ) and SCP's association accept (A-ASSOCIATE-AC) messages, as well as summaries of DIMSE messages, usually prefixed by ``D:``
-* Later on you'll also see summaries of the various DIMSE messages that get exchanged

 Common issues
 .............